 A guarantee/warranty should be provided in a durable and accessible format (for example, in hard copy or email) and include the following information:

-- Procedure to register the guarantee/warranty if this is required by the manufacturer to activate it
+- Procedure to register the guarantee/warranty, if required for activation

 If there is a problem, you should always contact the seller first to report the issue.
-Your contract is with the seller who sold you the product and under consumer legislation it is up to them to put things right.
-If needs be, they may liaise with their suppliers or the manufacturer to resolve the matter.
+Your contract is with the seller who sold you the product and under consumer legislation and it is up to them to put things right.
+They may liaise further with their suppliers or the manufacturer to resolve the matter.

-ECC Ireland has had reports of some sellers telling consumers that it is nothing to do with them and to talk to the manufacturer.
-This is incorrect.
-Even if you have additional protection under a guarantee or warranty, you should still report the issue to the seller first.
-Otherwise, if the manufacturer attempts repairs or replaces the item and the problem persists, you may no longer have action against the seller.
+Note that even if you have additional protection under a guarantee or warranty, you should still report the issue to the seller first.
+Otherwise, if the manufacturer attempts repairs or replaces the item and the problem persists, you may no longer have grounds for a claim against the seller.

 Check out our handy infographic below showing the difference between statutory rights and guarantees/warranties.